runchman/naperPlaidy/README.md

 # naperPlaidy
-To see this code in action, simply visit: https://simplserve.com/plaidypus
+To see this code in action, visit: https://simplserve.com/plaidypus

 Some notes on this code: